Skip to Main Content

 About

-Hillhurst Avenue runs through the spine of Los Feliz with a particular kind of restraint.
+Vandell is a restaurant at 1966 Hillhurst Ave in Los Angeles, with a 4.6 Google rating and an estimated price of about $60 per person.
 The street does not announce itself the way Melrose or Abbot Kinney do; it accumulates quality gradually, block by block, in the form of independent businesses that tend to stay.
 It is the kind of address where a restaurant builds its reputation through word of mouth rather than opening-night press, and where the room fills not with tourists chasing a list but with locals who have made a specific decision to return.
 Vandell, at 1966 Hillhurst, sits inside that dynamic.

 Los Feliz and the Neighbourhood Restaurant Argument

 Los Angeles has spent the last fifteen years resolving a long-running argument about whether serious cooking belongs exclusively to West Side destinations or whether the city's Eastside and mid-city corridors could sustain it.
-The evidence has settled that question.
 Venues like Kato and Hayato demonstrated that a restaurant in an unassuming strip or a quieter block could carry the weight of a nationally significant dining program.
 The westward gravity that once defined where serious Los Angeles restaurants opened has weakened considerably.

 Menu Architecture as a Statement of Intent